rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 The people who get into these conferences are already smart: dont waste your time praising their work.
 Rather you must give them something more subtle: your ears.
 Be curious. `Listen' to them.
 Ask them about their struggles.
 Ask them about their work.
 Ask them for advice on how to be a better researcher.
 Don't make the mistake of asking about opportunities.
 Ask for a chance to collaborate if possible.

 Let me take another example.
 I really respect the director of our lab CRCV Dr. Mubarak Shah.
 The reason is simple: he listens to people, and is kind.
-You will find at conferences hopping between various sessions.
+You will find him at conferences hopping between various sessions.
 One quality which separates him from a lot of other people is giving chance to people who have nowhere else to turn to.
 Everyone wants to work with a brilliant person.
 The one who is willing to take bets on unproven people, and still mentor them deserves the highest of praise.

+Young investigators often claim : `my mentor is too harsh, too demanding'.
+Don't make that mistake.
+First, observe how much your mentor works.
+Chances are you will find him working around 12-13 hours a day, and pushed back into back with meetings.
+If someone at 70 years of age can work so much, you have no excuse of not working.
+If you still cannot, then perhaps you will be better served searching for a less demanding pursuit (Which might end up paying more).

 Be kind: often i have seen people stand by their posters and look very sad.
 It is so heartbreaking.
 No one comes to talk to them.
 They feel overwhelmed by the `better work' which seems to be getting a lot of attention.
 I beg of you, please be kind.
 Stop by.
 Cheer them up.
 Give them a pat on their back.
 Offer to help them.
 I have seen this strategy play out well in the long run.

 By this, you can nurture a lot of collaborators with whom you have a great relationship.
 They can boost each other's morale, and the quality of science they produce has a way of surpassing the big names.
 It is the environment that matters, and not the science.
 The science shall come of its own accord if the environment is supportive.

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);">Give credit where it is due</span>